Hillary Clinton Turns Question About Running In 2020 Into A Joke About Her Athleticism

 She switched back to a lighter tone, explaining that “life is pretty good” as her daughter, Chelsea Clinton, is still in the nursing phase with her grandson and pointed out that she enjoys traveling with them.

 Rumors of Clinton’s return to the presidential campaign circuit have hit the headlines recently.
-As previously reported by The Inquisitr, her husband and former President Bill Clinton reportedly revealed at Georgetown Law’s second-annual Ruth Bader Ginsburg Lecture that his wife “may or may not ever run for anything.”
+As previously reported by The Inquisitr, her husband and former President Bill Clinton reportedly revealed at Georgetown Law’s second annual Ruth Bader Ginsburg Lecture that his wife “may or may not ever run for anything.”

 During an appearance on John Catsimatidis’ show, former adviser to President Clinton, Dick Morris, said that he thinks Hillary Clinton is “hesitant” to enter the 2020 race, saying he thinks timing is the issue holding her back and that the right possible moment for her to enter would be if former vice president and current Democratic front-runner Joe Biden drops out of the race.